-- Designate a program director, project lead, or other point of contact. - Identify goals, objectives, activities, and timeline to be completed and report on progress in meeting them. - Provide behavioral health bridge housing as described.
-Submit and update a BHBH Program Plan, using a template to be provided, that describes how the Tribal entity will use the BHBH Program funds. - Provide a list of the partnerships that will be involved.
-Those may include Tribally Designated Housing Entities (TDHEs), Tribal nonprofits, community-based organizations, mental health and SUD treatment service providers, local behavioral health departments, and other supportive partners.
+- Designate a program director, project lead, or other point of contact. - Identify goals, objectives, activities, and the timeline for them to be completed, and report on progress in meeting them. - Provide behavioral health bridge housing as described.
+Submit and update a BHBH program plan, using a template to be provided, that describes how the eligible applicant will use the BHBH Program funds. - Provide a list of the partnerships that will be involved.
+Those may include Tribally Designated Housing Entities, tribal nonprofits, community-based organizations, mental health and SUD treatment service providers, local behavioral health departments, and other supportive partners. - Include people with lived experience of homelessness and serious behavioral health conditions-either SMI and/or SUD-as part of BHBH programmatic planning, implementation, and quality improvement. - Submit policies and procedures for Participant Assistance Funds, Rental Assistance, and/or Landlord Outreach and Mitigation Funds (see Allowable BHBH Program Activities), as applicable.

-- Include people with lived experience of homelessness and serious behavioral health conditions-either SMI and/or SUD-as part of BHBH programmatic planning, implementation, and quality improvement. - Submit policies and procedures for Participant Assistance Funds, Rental Assistance, and/or Landlord Outreach and Mitigation Funds (see Allowable BHBH Program Activities), as applicable. - Meet the requirements for TTA, Reporting, and Monitoring, as identified in Section E, below. - If infrastructure is identified, the grantee must adhere to a \$75,000 per-bed cost maximum.
+- Meet the requirements for training and technical assistance (TTA), reporting, and monitoring, as identified in Section E, below. - If infrastructure is identified, the grantee must adhere to a \$75,000-per-bed cost maximum.
 Additionally, the infrastructure project must be scheduled for completion within one year of contract execution.
 Applicants may request an exception to the per-bed cost maximum and infrastructure completion date.
 Further information is provided on the exception process below. - Provide documentation of site control; insurance; compliance with federal, state, and local laws; and other certifications for certain uses of bridge housing infrastructure funding, as applicable.